earlution/dev-toolkit/packages/frameworks/kanban/README.md

   independence:
     - "Your project needs its own version of policies and templates"
     - "You can customize paths, names, and project-specific details"
-    - "You're not dependent on vibe-dev-kit repository structure"
+    - "You're not dependent on ai-dev-kit repository structure"

   customization:
     - "Each project has different KB structures and paths"